AguaClara/Fluoride-Auto/Fall 2018/Automated System/Fall_2018_Report.md

 ## Future Work

-The next steps include validating the Langmuir isotherm model, determining the root cause of gel formation, and exploring whether floc blanket formation is necessary for fluoride removal.
+The next steps include determining the root cause of gel formation and exploring whether floc blanket formation is necessary for fluoride removal.
 The new bottom geometry and reactor did not reduce gel formation.
-Red dye will be continued to be used in place of fluoride to detect where gel is forming and to form a floc blanket.
 The team will also explore re-introducing clay into the system, which was phased out of testing in the Fall 2017 semester.
 This is because gel formation might be impossible to prevent without clay.
-Reintroducing clay could also increase floc blanket formation, however, the necessity of a floc blanket must still be determined.
+Reintroducing clay could also increase floc blanket formation, however, it is still unknown whether a floc blanket is necessary for the system.
+The Fluoride Auto team could also be remerged with Fluoride gravity given that the principal task for this semester's team, validating the Langmuir Isotherm model, was achieved.

 ## Bibliography
 Arlappa, N., Aatif Qureshi, I., and Srinivas, R. (2013).
 Fluorosis in India: an overview.
 Int J Res Dev